Upper West Side: Enclaves

 The Upper West Side is a significant Jewish neighborhood, populated with both German Jews who moved in at the turn of last century, and Jewish refugees escaping Hitler's Europe in the 1930s.
 Today the area between 85th Street and 100th Street is home to the largest community of young Modern Orthodox singles outside of Israel.
 However, the Upper West Side also features a substantial number of non-Orthodox Jews.
-A number of major synagogues are located in the neighborhood, including the oldest Jewish congregation in the United States, Shearith Israel; New York's second-oldest and the third-oldest Ashkenazi synagogue, B'nai Jeshurun; Rodeph Sholom; the Stephen Wise Free Synagogue; and numerous others such as the Jewish Center, and West Side Institutional.
+A number of major synagogues are located in the neighborhood, including the oldest Jewish congregation in the United States, the Orthodox Shearith Israel; New York's second-oldest and the third-oldest Ashkenazi synagogue, B'nai Jeshurun; the non-denominated Rodeph Sholom; the Reform Stephen Wise Free Synagogue; and numerous others such as the Modern Orthodox Jewish Center, and the West Side Institutional.